BarbWire-1/curved-text/management.md

 TODO M 20.3 Discuss: how robust do we want this to be if users use bad settings (eg, text too long)?\

 TODO M 20 Widget the current code.
+TODO M 21 Discuss whether only allow integer to rotateText?

 Interface:
 -